 To submit documentation please either use the Verification Form linked above, or email to firstname.lastname@example.org.

-Alternatively, documentation can be mailed or faxed using the information below, or hand-delivered by the student to Tomson 153 (Center for Advising and Academic Support) clearly addressed to Disability and Access Staff.
+Alternatively, documentation can be mailed or faxed using the information below, or hand-delivered by the student to Tomson 153 (The Academic Success Center) clearly addressed to Disability and Access Staff.

 phone: 507-786-3288 (7-1-1 for MNLink Relay)